 You’re getting married at one of the most popular times of the year.
 Great weather (fingers crossed), beautiful scenery and decor, and all the details are in place for an amazing event.
 You’ve got your vendors chosen and as it gets closer to the actual event you’re tasked with creating a song list to make sure your reception is fun for you as well as your guests.
 Where to begin?
-We’ve got some song selects for you, to make sure everyone’s dancing the night away.
+We’ve got some summer song selects for your wedding to make sure everyone’s dancing the night away.

 It’s always nice to infuse some personalization into your wedding, and your official 1st entrance as a couple is a great place to do it.
 Is there a song with special meaning to you both?
 Maybe the 1st song you ever danced to together?
 Or a song from a movie you both love?
-If there isn’t a song with personal meaning, here are some favorites that any DJ or band will be able to play for you: how about “Happy” by Pharrell Williams or “Crazy in Love” by Beyoncé featuring Jay Z?
-Another popular option is “Just the Way You Are” by Bruno Mars.
+If there isn’t a song with personal meaning, here are some favorites that any DJ or band will be able to play for you: We love “Happy” by Pharrell Williams or “Crazy in Love” by Beyoncé featuring Jay Z. Another popular option is “Just the Way You Are” by Bruno Mars.

 Of course, if you want to play up the summertime, there’s always “Walking on Sunshine” by Katrina & The Waves or another tune to get everyone up and ready to cheer you on is “Dancing in the Street” by Martha and the Vandellas.
 If that’s too old school this summer’s hits from the Jonas Brothers, “Sucker” and “Cool” are the epitome of current and like the song says, cool.

 Your first dance is the time for plenty a photo op, as everyone gathers around and takes note of this special time.
 Whether you get dance lessons or not, you’ll want a song that reflects you as a couple.
 Some classic options are the always-popular “At Last” by Etta James or for a more current option, “Thinking Out Loud” by Ed Sheeran.
-But you can also think out-of-the-box, like one couple did that hired Rock It Man Entertainment.
+But you can also think out-of-the-box like one couple did that hired Rock It Man Entertainment.
 “One of my favorite first dances I got to play and sing recently was a unique mashup between Alison Krauss’s “When You Say Nothing at All” and Staind’s “Tangled Up in You” says owner Jon Li.
-A mash up is totally unique and made that couple’s 1st dance anything but cookie cutter.
+A mash-up is totally unique and made that couple’s 1st dance anything but cookie-cutter.